franckEinstein90/second-brain/typescript.md

 }
 ```

-Write TypeScript Code:
-Start writing your TypeScript code in the src directory.
-Make sure your file extensions are .ts.
-TypeScript supports type annotations, interfaces, classes, and other advanced features that JavaScript lacks.

-# Compile TypeScript to JavaScript
+## Step Five: Compile TypeScript to JavaScript
 Run the TypeScript compiler to convert your TypeScript code into JavaScript code:

 ```
 npx tsc
 ```

 This will compile the code based on your tsconfig.json settings and output the transpiled JavaScript files to the dist directory (or any other specified output directory).

-Run Your Node.js Application:
-After compiling, you can run your Node.js application as usual using the node command on the compiled JavaScript files located in the dist directory:
+If you now run:
 ```
 node dist/main.js
 ```

+You should see "Hello World" output to console.

-## Automate Compilation with a Build Script:
+## Add to your Build Script:
 To automate the compilation process, you can define a build script in your package.json that runs the TypeScript compiler.
 Add this to the "scripts" section:

 ```